 Over-the-counter painkillers such as paracetamol and aspirin can be effective at fighting pain – but there can be dangers to popping too many of these pills.
 If you suffer from chronic pain, it could be worth taking an occasional break from over-the-counter meds and trying a few other alternative forms of pain relief.
-Here are just a few other options to consider.
+You can find a whole host of options at www.cfah.org, but here are just a few other options to consider.

 Treat yourself to a massage